 Call to Learn More About Care Options for Your Special Needs Teen Today

-If you have a teen with special needs, contact the Valley Socials Program of Woodland Hills, California to learn more about care options.
-We serve teens with a variety of special needs and are based in Woodland Hills, also serving Encino, Calabasas, Tarzana, and Sherman Oaks.
+If you have a teen with special needs, contact the Valley Socials Program of West San Fernando Valley and West Los Angeles, California to learn more about care options.
+We serve teens with a variety of special needs and are based in West San Fernando Valley and West Los Angeles, also serving Encino, Calabasas, Tarzana, and Sherman Oaks.
 Call us at (818) 650-0889 to learn more about the different day- and health-care options available for your special needs teen.